Resistance In Our Republic Looks Something Like This Citizens

 November 6, 2018

-That’s the date on which 33 US senate seats, all 435 seats in the House of Representatives, and 39 state and territorial governorships (and numerous state and local elections) will be up for election.
-Voting for those opposed to Trump, or even running ourselves, is how we take the power away from a would be tyrant in our system.
+Here is the date on which 33 US senate seats, all 435 seats in the House of Representatives, and 39 state and territorial governorships (and numerous state and local elections) will be up for election.
+Voting for those opposed to Trump, or even running ourselves, is how we will take the power away from a would be tyrant in our system.
 The goal is to turn these current minorities into present and future majorities.
 This is almost 2 years from now though.
 We came close in the last round of senatorial and congressional elections but still failed to hit a majority.
 What do we do until then to keep the resistance going?

 This Is What Resistance Is In Our Republic

 There are two things that all Democrats and the resistance should be doing all the time, right now, and they’re by far the most important things.
 Those things are not online petitions or emailing.
 Electric attempts to work within the system are generally wastes of time.